kulibraries/swc-workshop-helps/README.md

 This repository includes files that can be helpful to administering and running  Carpentries workshops hosted at the University of Kansas.

-#### Text files to easily include in etherpad
+#### Text files to easily include in workshop etherpad
 * Resources_to_Continue_Learning.[md|txt|pdf]
     * A list of links to addition resources that learners can access after workshops.
 This can be sent out via Eventbrite or other email systems
 * git_collaboration.txt
     * The outline of steps that learners will work through on the *Countries Git/GitHub Collaboration* exercise.
 * git_editors.txt
-    * A list of 3rd party editors and how to install them for use by Git
+    * A list of 3rd party editors and how to configure Git to use them

 #### Admin files
 * template_email_catering_request.txt